valhalla/valhalla-docs/explorer/tutorial.md

 6. Try including or excluding routes, such as `12` or `Pittsburg/Bay Point - SFIA/Millbrae`, by checking the `Exclude` box.
 You will likely see a big difference if you turn off `Pittsburg/Bay Point - SFIA/Millbrae` because that is a BART route that extends to the far northeastern part of the region.
   ![Remove routes from transit options](/images/mobility-explorer-isochrones-transit-nobart-sfia.png)

-## Make your own transit map
+## Extra credit: Make your own transit map

 So far, you have been using Mobility Explorer to query and visualize transit data.
+While Mobility Explorer lets you ask diverse questions about data, you can display the results of only one query at a time, In addition, the basemap and map symbol colors are already designed for you.
+If you want to make a truly custom transit map, use the URLs of your queries in Mobility Explorer and copy them into an external mapping app.

+One app you can use is Tangram Play, which is an interactive text editor for creating maps using Mapzen’s Tangram rendering engine.
+With Play, you can write and edit map styles and preview the changes live in the web browser.
+Tangram uses a human-readable format called `.yaml` to organize all the styling elements needed to draw a map.
+This file, known as a scene, specifies the source of the data, which layers from that source to display on the map, and rules about how to draw those layers, such as color and line thickness.

+Tangram Play has two main interface components: the map preview and the editing pane.
+The map preview will show any changes made by writing in the editing pane on the fly.

+1. In a new browser tab, open [map name].
+2. Explore the entries on the text-editing panel on the right.
+Notice that there are data `sources` defined for each map layer, where the URL is the request to the Transitland and Mapzen Mobility APIs.
+3. Under `layers`, you can define the style rules for how to display the features on the map.
+4. Experiment with the colors and line widths to draw the map as you want.
+5. Optionally, use Mobility Explorer to build queries, and paste in the URLs for the `sources`.

 ## Tutorial summary

 You have explored transit data, including its operators, routes, and stops.
 You also calculated how far you can travel from a particular location by creating an isochrone map.
+You also have experimented with the map styles using Tangram Play to customize your transit map.

+If you want to learn more about Transitland and Mapzen Mobility, review the [documentation](https://mapzen.com/documentation/mobility/).

+The Transitland project is open source, so you are encouraged to get involved by submitting suggestions or even contributing code: https://github.com/transitland.
+In addition, if you know of public GTFS feeds that are not currently part of Feed Registry, please [submit](https://transit.land/feed-registry/feeds/new) them.

 ## Data credits